Myles Jackson

-Myles W. Jackson (born Paterson, New Jersey on 25 November 1964) is currently the inaugural Albers-Schönberg Professor in the History of Science at the Institute for Advanced Study in Princeton, New Jersey and lecturer with the rank of professor of history at Princeton University.
-He was the inaugural Albert Gallatin Research Excellence Professor of the History of Science at New York University-Gallatin, Professor of History of the Faculty of Arts and Science of New York University, Professor of the Division of Medical Bioethics of NYU-Langone School of Medicine, Faculty Affiliate of the Engelberg Center on Innovation Law and Policy, NYU School of Law, and Director of Science and Society of the College of Arts and Science at NYU.
+Myles W. Jackson (born 25 November 1964 in Paterson, New Jersey) is the inaugural Albers-Schönberg Professor in the History of Science at the Institute for Advanced Study in Princeton, New Jersey, and lecturer with the rank of professor of history at Princeton University.
+He is currently the Executive Officer of the School of Historical Studies at the IAS.
+He was the inaugural Albert Gallatin Research Excellence Professor of the History of Science at New York University-Gallatin, professor of history of the faculty of arts and science of New York University, professor of the division of medical bioethics of NYU-Langone School of Medicine, faculty affiliate of the Engelberg Center on Innovation Law and Policy, NYU School of Law, and director of science and society of the college of arts and science at NYU.
 He was also the inaugural Dibner Family Professor of the History and Philosophy of Science and Technology at Polytechnic Institute of New York University from 2007 to 2012.
-The chair is named after Bern Dibner (1897 – 1988), an electrical engineer, industrialist, historian of science and technology and alumnus of Polytechnic Institute of Brooklyn.
+The chair is named after Bern Dibner (1897–1988), an electrical engineer, industrialist, historian of science and technology and alumnus of Polytechnic Institute of Brooklyn.

-He received his Ph.D. in the History and Philosophy of Science from Cambridge University in 1991.
+He received his Ph.D. in the history and philosophy of science from Cambridge University in 1991.
 Before joining the faculty of New York University, he taught at Harvard, the University of Pennsylvania, and the University of Chicago.
-He has been a Senior Fellow of the Dibner Institute for the History of Science and Technology at MIT and the Max-Planck-Institute for the History of Science in Berlin, Germany.
+He has been a senior fellow of the Dibner Institute for the History of Science and Technology at MIT and the Max Planck Institute for the History of Science in Berlin, Germany.